 However, the implementation matrix can, and should, go much further than that.

-That is why systems such as the Hoshin Kanri X-Matrix has been adopted given its ability to layout, quite clearly, the different objectives and resources required for the implementation and execution of the strategy.
+That is why systems such as the Hoshin Kanri X-Matrix have been adopted given its ability to layout, quite clearly, the different objectives and resources required for the implementation and execution of the strategy.

 To see how your implementation matrix could appear in the i-nexus platform, watch our short demo video: